tembo-io/website/docs/tembo-cloud/api.md

 bash <(curl -Ls https://raw.githubusercontent.com/tembo-io/website/main/docs/tembo-cloud/scripts/issue-token.sh)
 ```

-- Then, you can use this token in API requests to tembo cloud, for example:
+- Then, you can use this token in API requests to Tembo Cloud, for example:

 ```shell
 export TOKEN='******'